Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <pba-flex center>

-1. Recovering the data from the network
+1. Recovering the data from the network (by fetching chunks)
 1. Executing the parablock, checking success
 1. Check that outputs match the ones posted<br/>to the relay chain by backers